 INPATIENT | AMBULATORY | SENIOR LIVING | MEDICAL OFFICES

-Our vision - evidence-informed design can provide wellness spaces that improve patient experiences and outcomes.
+Our vision centers around evidence-informed design, which aims to create wellness spaces that significantly enhance patient experiences and ultimately lead to improved outcomes.

-Our process engages stakeholders, integrates programmatic based design and collaborates to optimize healing environments.
-The MCF Healthcare studio services include the full range of: medical campus site planning, programming, branding solutions, architectural, interior design and graphics.
-We believe wellness and healing spaces are not mutually exclusive.
-Acute, Sub-acute, Ambulatory clinics, Academic teaching spaces, and senior living campus are interrelated and we have expertise in the full range.
-Studio Principals and leaders combined have designed hospitals, ambulatory care and senior living environments regionally throughout western Pennsylvania and beyond.
+Our process is characterized by active engagement with stakeholders, seamless integration of programmatic-based design principles, and fostering collaborative efforts to optimize healing environments.
+The MCF Healthcare studio offers an extensive array of services encompassing medical campus site planning, programming, branding solutions, as well as architectural, interior design, and graphics expertise.
+We firmly believe that wellness and healing spaces can complement each other harmoniously.
+From acute and sub-acute care to ambulatory clinics, academic teaching spaces, and senior living campuses, we possess comprehensive expertise across the spectrum.
+With our Studio Principals and leaders having spearheaded the design of hospitals, ambulatory care centers, and senior living environments throughout western Pennsylvania and beyond, we are well-equipped to meet diverse and region-specific challenges.

 The new Addition modern double-height lobby provides a retail-like concourse to improve the customer experience and perception of the AHN brand at Forbes.
 The mezzanine provides improved security, way-showing and access from the POB and pedestrian bridge.
 The fully-glazed 3-story stair tower provides views inside and outside, an abundance of daylighting to all levels, and convenient public access to the lower lobby level with its ‘Reflection/Healing’ biophilic focal interest.
 The design meets goals for: improved cross-campus integration, incorporation of the pedestrian bridge into the main lobby, orientation to provide connection between the two main lobbies, improved access to new and existing amenities and ancillary services and facilitates planned future growth.